DK Havenergi

 Seasight Davits on their way to New York

-Davits cranes for offshore turbines from Ringkøbing gets its first American office and employees.
-The head of the office is Norwegian, and despite her age she has international experience.
+Davits Cranes for Offshore Wind Turbines from Ringkøbing gets its first American office and employees.
+The manager of the office is Norwegian, and despite her age, she has international experience.

 6. NOV 2023 15.15